 Spring 2024

-Calvin Warren, Associate Professor, African American Studies, Emory University will join us remotely on Friday April 12th from 4:00-5:30pm, zooming into Duke East Campus.
-He will discuss his draft article “Turned into a Black Penis”.
+Calvin Warren, Associate Professor, African American Studies, Emory University joined us remotely on Friday April 12th from 4:00-5:30pm.
+He discussed his draft article “Turned into a Black Penis”.

 Parisa Vaziri, Assistant Professor, Comparative Literature & Near Eastern Studies, Cornell University will be discussing the Introduction to her book Racial Blackness and Indian Ocean Slavery and her draft article “Autopoiesis at the End of Worlds” on Friday February 23rd from 4:00-5:30pm, on Duke East Campus.